slamora/brackets-wiki/Extension-Manager-Workflows.md

 he sees in the file tree that a main.js, a package.json, a README, and other boilerplate files have already been created for his extension.

+> **RESOLVED**:
 > (js) My interpretation here is that we are promoting the Create workflow pretty highly.
 > I'll reserve judgement once we get to mockups, but I'm not sold on foregrounding this
 > since most users won't be authoring their own extensions.
 Maybe we instead have a
 > Brackets developers extension or some other mechanism to enable this workflow without
 > adding noise for our typical user.

+> (nj) That was actually deliberate in that I think we *want* to encourage users to
+> think of themselves as potential extension developers (at least in Brackets).
+> I don't think adding a single "Create" button to the UI adds that much noise, and
+> the other bits of the workflow only kick in once you've clicked that button.

 He starts writing and debugging the extension, and loves how easy it is to get it working.
 As he's working on the extension, he checks it directly into